ShaderFrog/core/README.md

 ### Static Monkeypatching

-This whle process allows Shaderfrog to monkeypatch engine shaders.
+This whole process allows Shaderfrog to monkeypatch engine shaders.
 When modifying an engine shader, the process is:

 - Shaderfrog creates a `BABYLON.PBRMaterial` or `Three.MeshPhysicalMaterial` (or